ChiaPatricia/Predicting-Air-Quality-Index-in-India/README.md

 3 datasets are planned to be used:

-city_day.csv: day-level air quality data for 26 cities from 2015 to 2020.
+ * `city_day.csv`: day-level air quality data for 26 cities from 2015 to 2020.
 After a quick clean-up, approximately 20,000 observations can be used for analysis.

-station_day.csv: day-level air quality data for 110 stations from 2015 to 2020.
+ * `station_day.csv`: day-level air quality data for 110 stations from 2015 to 2020.
 Approximately 70,000 observations are valid to be used.

-stations.csv: the city and state information for each station.
+ * `stations.csv`: the city and state information for each station.

 # Model Building